Darkseal/react-native-firebase-notifications/README.md

 # react-native-firebase-notifications
-React Native sample with Push Notifications support for Android and iOS using Firebase SDK and API.
+React Native sample app for Android and iOS with Push Notifications support for Android and iOS using Firebase SDK and API.

 ## Introduction